 • Case studies from aerospace, automotive, motorsport, marine and energy sectors.

-2. Select appropriate manufacturing techniques for a given composite structure/ application and describe current areas of technology development for composites processing.
+2. 2.
+Propose appropriate manufacturing techniques for a given composite structure/ application and identify current areas of technology development for composites processing.

-3. Demonstrate or describe practical handling of prepregs and a range of fibre forms and resins.
+3. 3.
+Differentiate between handling and use of prepregs and a range of fibre forms and resins for manufacture of high performance composite structures.

-4. Use the design process for high performance composite structures and appraise the influence on design to the manufacturing process.
+4. 4.
+Apply the design process for high performance composite structures and appraise the influence on design to the manufacturing process.

 Aim

-To provide you with specialist training in functional materials and devices for applications in aerospace and space.
-The module will explore the way in which different functional and nano materials can be used and structured for energy, transport and aerospace.
+To provide specialist training in functional materials and devices for applications in aerospace and space.
+The module will explore the way that functional and nano materials can be used and structured for sustainable energy, decarbonisation and aerospace.

 Syllabus

-1. Describe the operation of a range of small sensing devices derived from functional materials.
+1. 1.
+Describe the operation of a range of components and devices derived from functional materials.

-2. Select and develop a sensing solution for different environmental situations.
+2. 2.
+Select and develop a functional material solution for different environmental situations and for decarbonisation.

-3. Design or critique devices for a specific application in the context of aerospace.
+3. 3.
+Design or critique devices with a functional material application in the context of aerospace, decarbonisation or similar.

 Aim